 How is the Lake Improvement Association organized?

 The Lake Improvement Association is comprised of officers: President, Vice-President, Secretary-Treasurer.
 Each of the officers are elected through the nomination and vote process of the association’s members.
-There are four board members representing each of the lakes in the association and there is also a lake chairman from each of the four lakes.
+There are three board members representing each of the lakes as well as citizen lake monitors for each lake.
 Current board members can be found here.

 Where does the Lake Improvement Association get its’ funding?